institutedigitalgames/PLT/README.md

-# PLT - Python Preference Learning Toolbox
+# PLT - Preference Learning Toolbox

 > A toolbox for preference learning implemented in Python.